natenka/pyneng-book-en/docs/source/book/21_textfsm/1_textfsm_syntax.rst

 Line Actions:

 * **Next** - process the line, read the next line and start checking it from the beginning.
 This action is used by default unless otherwise specified
-* **Continue** - continue to process rules as if there was no match while the values are assigned
+* **Continue** - continue to process rules as if there was no match while values are assigned

 Record Action
 ^^^^^^^^^^^^^